Malus trilobata: Description

-M. trilobata is a medium-sized deciduous tree.
-It usually assumes a narrow, upright habit with horizontal or ascending branching and a mature size of 6-10 m or up to 18 m height by 7 m width.
-The leaves are maple-like and deeply 3-lobed, with each lobe usually again divided into several pointed lobes, so that the leaf may almost appear palmate.
-The leaves are glossy and glabrous above, bright green and hairy below, especially on the veins.
+Malus trilobata is a medium-sized deciduous tree.
+It initially assumes a narrow, upright habit with horizontal or ascending branching, but becomes more rounded with age.
+The species usually attains a mature size of 6-10 m or up to 18 m height by 7 m width.
+The leaves are deeply 3-lobed, with each lobe usually again divided into several pointed lobes, so that the leaf may almost appear palmate.
+In leaf shape, the species resembles certain species of maple (Acer), as well as the wild service-tree (Aria torminalis).
+The leaves are glossy and smooth (glabrous) above, bright green and hairy (pubescent) below, especially on the veins.
 They are rather stiff and slightly wider (9-10 cm than long (5-8 cm, turning from orange to red to deep purple in fall.
+The branchlets are initially densely pubescent, but become smooth quickly.

-The tree blooms relatively late — usually between May and June in the European part of its range — bearing large flowers with white petals and up to 4 cm in diameter, with flowers appearing in loose umbels of up to 10.
-The apple fruits ripen in fall between October and November.
+The tree blooms relatively late — usually between May and June — bearing large flowers with white petals and up to 4 cm in diameter, with flowers appearing in loose umbels of up to 10.
+The petals narrow abruptly towards the ovary, creating a rounded space between them.
+The apple fruits ripen in fall, between October and November.
 They are roundish and large, being around 2.5 cm in diameter and weighing around 12 g.
 Yellow in colour, they are edible and reportedly have a good taste.
 The pulp has grit cells, which is otherwise atypical of apples, but common in pears.
 The seeds are dark and around 7 cm in diameter.
-The bark of the tree is dark grey, deeply fissured and scaly with age, and it develops a deep root system.
+The bark of the tree is dark grey, deeply fissured and scaly with age.
+The species develops a deep root system, and is noted to be drought-resistant.
+M. trilobata is a long-lived species, with 350-450 years age estimated for old specimens in Isparta and Antalya, Turkey.

 M. trilobata is diploid, with a chromosome number of 2n=34.